Prison sexuality: HIV testing

-The amount of STIs in prisons is 8-10 times higher than the general population among both males and females.
+The amount of STIs in prisons is eight-ten times higher than the general population among both men and women.

 Many of these incarcerated individuals with drug-related crime have participated in unsafe injection or have sexual risk for HIV and other sexually transmitted or infectious diseases.
 Even though correctional administrators deny it, sexual activity and drug use take place in prisons.
 HIV/AIDS and sexually transmitted infections are transmitted by unprotected sex and sharing contaminated drug injection equipment in these correctional facilities.
 Many prisoners are infected while incarcerated which can affect their personal health, spread infectious diseases to other inmates, and eventually their sexual partner in the community.
 Because the rate of STIs is much higher in prison, some prisons provide voluntary HIV testing and counseling to educate and reduce HIV risk behavior.
 Some prisoners refuse to voluntarily get tested for HIV because they fear their results will not remain confidential among the staff and that they will be discriminated against.

 Health is a priority for many prisons, especially when prisoners return to their communities once their sentence is complete.